david-brinkmeier/beckhoff_twincat_vision_opcua_matlab_python/README.md

 - Open TwinCAT-Windows-ADS Image watch in the menu bar.
 After a PLC restart you need to reload "PLC Ports".
 - The TwinCAT sample project in this repository uses a basic implementation of TwinCAT Vision nearly completely based on the [Beckhoff Example][tcvision1] using a FileSource for testing purposes.
 In a production environment the image source is a GigE camera and images are processed directly on the PLC.
 - If you are working with TwinCAT Vision for the first time, complete the linked tutorial first!
-- The test images in folder [TwinCAT/TCFileSource_testIMG][TwinCat/TCFileSource_testIMG] need to be loaded and streamed in **Vision-TCVision-FileSource1 - Tab "FileSourceControl"**.
+- The test images in folder [TwinCAT/TCFileSource_testIMG](/TwinCat/TCFileSource_testIMG) need to be loaded and streamed in **Vision-TCVision-FileSource1 - Tab "FileSourceControl"**.
 The arrays for the OPC UA communication expect 8bit INT images, when loading the images you will be asked by the dialog if you want these images to be interpreted as 8bit.

   ### TwinCAT Vision Pitfalls
   - [You forgot to do the symbol initialization][tcvision2]. **Every** TwinCAT POU that accesses the images requires this!

 ## Congratulations: You are now ready to run the sample project!

-- In TcXaeShell load the TwinCat project contained in the archive [TwinCAT/OPCua_TCVision.tnzip][/TwinCat/].
+- In TcXaeShell load the TwinCat project contained in the archive [TwinCAT/OPCua_TCVision.tnzip](/TwinCat).
-- Configure the Image FileSource using the test images [TwinCAT/TCFileSource_testIMG][/TwinCat/TCFileSource_testIMG] as needed.
+- Configure the Image FileSource using the test images [TwinCAT/TCFileSource_testIMG](/TwinCat/TCFileSource_testIMG) if needed.
 - Ensure that the images can be viewed using the ADS Image Watch in POU MAIN and OPC_UA_IMG.
 - Ensure that the OPC Server is accessible using Anonymous User and variable from GVL_MAIN and GVL_OPCUA_Task can be seen.
 - UaExpert cannot display arrays with dimension >1.